Air Fryer Homemade Chocolate Bundt Cake is an amazing dessert that the entire family loved!

 - 2 teaspoons pure vanilla

+- Start by creaming the eggs and sugar together.
 Then mix in the flour, cocoa powder, baking powder, baking soda, salt, buttermilk, oil, vanilla extract, and hot water.

-Than greased your bundt cake pan, be certain to grease the edges really well.
+- Then grease your bundt cake pan, be certain to grease the edges really well.
 (I used olive oil, but feel free to use non-stick cooking spray)

-Check and make sure that It is completely cooked, otherwise add a few minutes.
+- Check and make sure that It is completely cooked; otherwise, add a few minutes.